srdee/CTS-API/README.md

 		}
 	},
 	"repositories" : [
 		"method" : "git",  // Defines which tool to use to retrieve the data.
 Available : git, local "path" : "https://github.com/PerseusDL/canonical.git", // For git, a URL, for local, an absolute path "resources" : [
 			{
 				"name" : "canonical_example" //Name of the collection, optional "texts" : "#/canonical/CTS_XML_TEI/perseus",  // The folder in which fab will find the texts "inventory" : "#/canonical/CTS_XML_TextInventory/allcts.xml" // The file which holds CTS informations "rewriting_rules" : { // Pairs of key, value where key has to be overriden by value in Inventory pointer "/db/repository/" : "#/canonical/CTS_XML_TEI/perseus/"
 				}
 			}
 		]

-		]
+	],
+	"hosts" : {
+		"hostname" : {
+			"transit_dir" : "/path/to/somewhere/to/upload/some/files",
+			"db" : "/path/to/db/software/on/distant/machine",
+			"data" : "/path/to/db/data/software",
+			"user" : { // For database
+				"name" : "admin",
+				"password" : "password"
+			}
+		}
+	}
 }
 ```